AvaProtocol/OAK-docs/_docs/proxy-collator-permissions.md

 1. [Access the wallet app](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.turing.oak.tech)
 2. Click "Developer", then "Extrinsics" in the navigation bar
-3. In the "submit the following extrinsic drop down pair
+3. In the "submit the following extrinsic" drop down pair
     * Select "proxy" from the first drop down
     * Select "addProxy(delegate, proxyType, delay)" from the second drop down
 4. Provide appropriate paramaters for the method arguments